When it comes to self-service business analytics and data analysis, Power BI is the current cream of the crop - and for good reason.

 They can then export, share and publish their reports for non self-service BI users (i.e. staff who only need to view report, not edit or create any) who can access it via Power BI Desktop.

-Microsoft currently offers a 60 day trial, making it easy to try Pro for yourself and determine whether or not you need the additional functionality over the free version and see for yourself if the additional investment is worth it.
+Microsoft currently offers a 60 day trial, making it easy to try Pro for yourself and determine whether or not you need the additional functionality over the free version and see for yourself if the additional investment is worth it - especially compared to competitors.

 You have more users viewing reports than using self-service BI